 My experience with #winestudio, to date, has been discovering new winemakers and small production wines.
-The latest shipment contained Meeker Vineyard wines, which brought back fond memories of the beginning of my journey with wine when I would take classes (as many as I could afford) at the now defunct Marty’s just to learn.
+The latest shipment contained Meeker Vineyards wines, which brought back fond memories of the beginning of my journey with wine when I would take classes (as many as I could afford) at the now defunct Marty’s just to learn.
 I remember sitting in one of those classes and the Meeker Merlot (I cannot recall which vintage) was brought out and I remember being struck how visually appealing the packaging was.
 This was followed up by a one-two punch when I tasted the contents in my glass and loved the wine.

 Fast forward almost 20 years and I had the opportunity to revisit my Meeker experience, but with Lucas and Kelly Meeker at the helm.
 It felt like a conversation with old friends combined with the comradery that comes with bloggers that have become friends long ago discussing a subject we all love.

 Meeker is truly a family operation.
 Charlie and Molly Meeker purchased their first vineyard in the Dry Creek Valley in 1977 with the understanding it was easy to grow different varietals effectively.
 It was a labor of love as Charlie was still employed full time at MGM Studios and would travel from Los Angeles to make wine and work the vineyard.
 Charlie handled the wine and Molly everything else.
 In 1984, Meeker Wines was born.
 This was followed by the tasting room, a historic bank in Healdsburg that was even robbed back in the day to add to the story.

 They talked about their philosophy – we don’t take anything seriously but the wine itself.
 Lucas talked about each wine having a unique personality and the need to express that personality through packaging.
 “We’re not trying to look fancy,” Lucas said.
 “We’re trying to look like us.”